Marco3072003/back-end-final-project/README.md

 **POST /video**
 ----
-  Creates a new User and returns the new object.
+  Creates a new Video and returns the new object.
 * **URL Params**
   None
 * **Headers**